audeering/audfactory/docs/usage.rst

 Authentication
 --------------

-Users have to create a config file :file:`~/.artifactory_python.cfg`, that assigns a username and `API key`_ for every Artifactory server they want to use:
+To access an Artifactory server, store your username and `API key`_ in :file:`~/.artifactory_python.cfg`

 .. code-block:: cfg

-    [audeering.jfrog.io/artifactory]
+    [artifactory.audeering.com/artifactory]
     username = MY_USERNAME
     password = MY_API_KEY

+and replace ``artifactory.audeering.com/artifactory``
+with your Artifactory server address.
+You can add several server entries.

-Alternatively, they can provide them as environment variables:
+Alternatively, export the credentials as environment variables:

 .. code-block:: bash

-    $ export ARTIFACTORY_USERNAME="MY_USERNAME"
+    export ARTIFACTORY_USERNAME="MY_USERNAME"
-    $ export ARTIFACTORY_API_KEY="MY_API_KEY"
+    export ARTIFACTORY_API_KEY="MY_API_KEY"

-If you want to use multiple Artifactory users and environment variables instead of the config file you need to have the same username and API key on every server.
+The environment variables will be applied to all servers, which means you need to have the same username and API key on every server.
+You might lose access to artifacts on servers that are setup for anonymous access as it will always try to authenticate with the given username and password.
+In this case
+it is recommended to not use the environment variables.

 .. _API key: https://www.jfrog.com/confluence/display/JFROG/User+Profile#UserProfile-APIKey